 If someone is injured on your property, they may be able to sue you for any damages (“costs”) related to the injury.

 The success of their case will largely depend on whether or not a jury would find you liable for the person’s injuries.

 Generally speaking, your liability will depend on two questions:

 - Why was the person on your property in the first place?

 - How did they injure themselves?

 In this article, we’ll go over the basic circumstances in which someone can sue you for an injury which occurred on your property.

 However, your degree of obligation in the event of an accident (i.e. “how liable you are”) will depend on a wide variety of factors.

 The question of “am I liable” is impossible to answer without looking at the full details of your case.

-Only a trained and experienced attorney can tell you whether or not you may be liable in the event of a lawsuit.
+Only an experienced attorney can tell you whether or not you may be liable in the event of a lawsuit.

 Premises Liability Basics in Virginia